Follow your personal interests

 - you would like to volunteer to take a lead in one of these subject areas – possibly leading to the development of further professional networks.

 Our professional networks facilitate events, discussion forums and knowledge sharing in the process of developing structured best practice guidelines.
 Listed below are the Professional Networks we currently host.
-You need to be a full or network member to participate in these groups.

 Service user Involvement